Getting from Keflavík Airport to Reykjavík city centre

 The most convenient way: rent a car

 Renting a car in Iceland is not only a good way to get into Reykjavík, but also a great way to get around the island.
-The car journey from KEF to Reykjavík city centre takes around 45 minutes.
+The car journey from Keflavík to Reykjavík city centre takes around 45 minutes.

 You’ll need an international drivers licence and a credit card to rent a car.

-There are plenty of car rental companies in the arrivals hall at KEF, but you’re likely to get a better rate plus the security of knowing that you’ve got a car reserved, if you book in advance.
+However, you’re likely to get a better rate plus the security of knowing that you’ve got a car reserved, if you book in advance.

 Rental Cars is a good option, as it gives you the price of a car from all the major rental brands, plus local companies, so you can compare prices and cars.
 You can get a quote here.

-The cost of car rental depends on the company and the size of the car, but expect to pay around 2,500 ISK ($20 USD) to 6,000 ISK ($48 USD) a day.
+The cost of car rental depends on the company and the size of the car, but expect to pay around 36,700 ISK ($270 USD) to 55,000 ISK ($400 USD) a week.

 Remember that unforeseen weather events and road conditions can be difficult year-round, so we highly recommend getting insurance in Iceland for extra peace of mind.